 While food and veterinary care for companion animals and captive wildlife are a major need, equipping rehabilitation centers with fuel generators and electric batteries is also crucial.
 That is why IFAW has donated multiple generators to veterinary clinics in need.

 To better support wild animal rescue efforts, IFAW is putting money toward the purchase of a vehicle for one of its partners to rescue captive wildlife and wounded wild animals.

-IFAW is shifting from providing emergency grants to individual shelters to purchasing pet food from local manufacturers and then working with local animal welfare organisations so they can distribute the food to shelters, families, and pet volunteers, says Kyrsta.
-“This approach will help us maximise our capacities in delivering help to animals in need.”
+IFAW is shifting from providing emergency grants to individual shelters to purchasing pet food from local manufacturers and then working with local animal welfare organizations so they can distribute the food to shelters, families, and pet volunteers, says Kyrsta.
+“This approach will help us maximize our capacities in delivering help to animals in need.”

 Pet volunteers venture into abandoned villages and cities in Ukraine on a daily basis.
 They travel by foot or bicycle, sometimes bringing shopping carts filled with food and water to stray and homeless animals in need.